tolauwae/phd-thesis/src/oop/oop.typ

     invokeconfig,
 "oop:fig:invoking")

-We build on the semantics of WebAssembly as defined by #cite(form: "prose", <haas17:bringing>).
+#note[We use the terms _forward_ and _backward_ transfer to refer to the direction of the state changes, similar to program slicing.]We build on the semantics of WebAssembly as defined by #cite(form: "prose", <haas17:bringing>).
 @oop:fig:prim-def shows data extensions to WebAssembly needed to support non-transferable resources.
 The WebAssembly program state is defined as a configuration $K$, with global store $s$, local values $v^*$, and the current stack of instructions $e^*$.
 The #emph[global] action table $A$ contains all actions, each action $a$ is a named pair of a closure $cl$ and a transfer functions $t$ and $r$.
 The closure consists of the code which performs the action over the non-transferable resource.
-#note[We use the terms _forward_ and _backward_ transfer to refer to the direction of the state changes, similar to program slicing.]
  The backward transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
  The forward transfer function $r$, produces the state $s'$ that has been altered by execution the action given the state $s$ after executing the action on the client.
  We refer to elements of named tuples, such as the transfer function as $a_(transfer)$.